 can be filed under either federal or state law in Texas.
 There are some reasons why one may want to choose to pursue a claim under federal or Texas state law.
 One important consideration for the employee is which process is best for recovering unpaid wages.
-If you believe you have an unpaid wage claim in Fort Worth, Texas or Dallas, Texas then you should contact a Texas employment lawyers right away.
+If you believe you have an unpaid wage claim in Texas then you should contact Texas employment lawyers right away.

 Unpaid wage and overtime pay in Texas under the Fair Labor Standards Act

 Federal law allows employees to recover unpaid wages for up to two years in the past (sometimes three years).
 To preserve an unpaid wage claim, the employee must file a wage claim with the federal Department of Labor.
 The DOL will investigate if there is a reasonable belief of a violation of federal wage and hour laws and if the investigation proves true, it will attempt to recover back payments.
 If the DOL does not have a reasonable belief of a violation, investigates but does not conclude unpaid wages are owed, or cannot recover, it will inform the employee of his or her right to file suit in federal court.

 Even though federal law allows for recovery of two years of back pay for unpaid wages, an employee should not wait to file a claim because the DOL investigation does not stop the limitations period from running.
 If the two years runs before the investigation is complete then most likely the DOL investigation will be your only way to recover.
 The DOL recommends filing a claim no later than 18 months after the event that lead to unpaid wages to make sure the investigation finishes before the limitations runs.